ProjectProRepo/How-to-Build-LangChain-Agents-/README.md

 ## Introduction

 Extracting insights from financial reports is crucial for informed decision-making.
 This project demonstrates how to build an AI-powered financial analyst that extracts text from a PDF, processes it using a conversational agent, and generates financial summaries, trends, and insights.
+To understand the code in this repository step-by-step, read the article [How to Build LangChain Agents by ProjectPro](https://www.projectpro.io/article/how-to-build-langchain-agents/1099)

 ## Features